LouisJackson3083/NanoGPTExperiment/README.md

 # NanoGPTExperiment
+### What is this project about?
-My attempt at building a generative pretrained transformer ML model, like Chat GPT.
+This project was my attempt at building a gpt model - similar to Chat GPT.
-My primary goal is to build the model piece by piece to gain further understanding of transformers, train it on a small data set of text and then try to generate meaningful output.
+The primary goal when I started this in the summer of 2023 was to build the model piece by piece to gain an understanding of transformers, train it on a small dataset, and then try to generate meaningful output.
-My secondary goal is to compare and contrast different generation functions.
+Since picking the project back up again with the start of my NLP studies, I aim to expand on my original code, introducing different tokenisation and generation methods.
+### Current goals:
+- [x] Implement N-character tokenisation
+- [ ] Implement N-gram tokenisation
+- [ ] Implement different generation methods

 ## Setup
 To run this model, you need to have a CUDA supporting GPU, otherwise the model will take a long time to run on a CPU.